DVMProject/dvmfirmware-hs/README.md

 Please see the various Makefile's included in the project for more information.
 This project includes a few Makefiles to target different hardware.
 (All following information assumes familiarity with the standard Linux make system.)

-* Makefile - This makefile is used for targeting a generic STM32F103/ADF7021 device.
+* Makefile.STM32F1 - This makefile is used for targeting a generic STM32F103 with an ADF7021 RF SoC device.

 * For STM32F103 using Ubuntu OS install the standard ARM embedded toolchain (typically arm-gcc-none-eabi).
   1. Create a directory under "/opt" called "tools" and change to the directory: